junxit/us-congress-bills-115/metadata.md

 - 2017-05-09 — Message on Senate action sent to the House.
 - 2017-05-11 — Received in the House.
 - 2017-05-11 — Referred to the House Committee on Natural Resources.
+- 2017-05-16 — Referred to the Subcommittee on Indian, Insular and Alaska Native Affairs.
+- 2017-06-07 — Subcommittee Hearings Held.
+- 2017-06-27 — Committee Consideration and Mark-up Session Held.
+- 2017-06-27 — Ordered to be Reported by Unanimous Consent.
+- 2017-07-24 — Placed on the Union Calendar, Calendar No. 174.
+- 2017-07-24 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-242.
+- 2017-07-24 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-242.